Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Full derivation of the probability densities of observing a set of data under various hypotheses

-one can use nested sampling \cite{2004AIPC..735..395S} to perform a joint-parameter estimation across the $\Ntrig$ events with the chosen source and lens population distribution, as well as Dirac-delta prior distribution to enforce the common parameters to be the same across the events.
+To evaluate the evidence integral above, one can use nested sampling \cite{2004AIPC..735..395S} to perform a joint-parameter estimation across the $\Ntrig$ events with the chosen source and lens population distribution, as well as Dirac-delta prior distribution to enforce the common parameters to be the same across the events.
 In particular, we choose the likelihood function $\mathcal{L}_{\text{joint-PE}}$ in a joint-PE run as

 and with the joint prior distribution $p_{\text{joint-PE}} = p_{\text{joint-PE}}(\idparam{(1)},...,\idparam{(\Ntrig)}, \comparam{(1)})$ with parameters $\{ \comparam{(1)}, \idparam{(1)},...,\idparam{(\Ntrig)}\}$ being sampled over in the joint-PE run.